rackerlabs/rackspace-how-to/content/rackspace-email/view-invoice-history-cloud-office-control-panel.md

 - **Time needed:** Approximately 5 minutes
 - **Tools required:**  Control Panel billing permissions

+For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

+### View past invoices

 To view past invoices for your Cloud Office account, [log in to the Cloud Office Control Panel](https://cp.rackspace.com/) and perform the following
 steps: